RP03 The Use of Human Participants in Research

 The Institutional Review Board (IRB) is a specifically constituted administrative review board established for the purpose of protecting the rights and welfare of human participants who are recruited to participate in research.
 The jurisdiction of the IRB relates to the institution with which it is affiliated.

-An Assurance is kept on file with the Department of Health and Human Services' (DHHS) Office for Human Research Protections (OHRP) covering all University colleges and campus locations, with the exception of the College of Medicine (COM), which maintains a separate Assurance with OHRP.
+An Assurance is kept on file with the Department of Health and Human Services' (DHHS) Office for Human Research Protections (OHRP) covering all University colleges and campus locations, including Penn State Health.
 The Pennsylvania College of Technology is excepted from both of these assurances.
 These Assurances set forth the policies for the protection of human participants and include the duties and procedures of the IRBs.

 University-related research, as defined by 45 CFR 46 and 21 CFR, 50, 56, 312, 600, and 812, involving human participants directly or through the use of records, tissues, or other indirect means must receive prior review and approval before any project can begin.
 Research involving human participants may not be conducted within or on behalf of the University without prior review and approval of the project prior to involving human participants.